Twelve Steps to Nowhere

 Wild species are in fact both one of the Earth’s most important resources and the least utilized.
 We have come to depend completely on less than 1% of living species for our existence, the remainder waiting untested and fallow.
 In the course of history, according to estimates made by Myers, people have utilized about 7,000 kinds of plants for food; predominant among these are wheat, rye, maize, and about a dozen other highly domesticated species.
 Yet there are at least 75,000 edible plants in existence, and many of these are superior to the crop plants in widest use.

 E.O.
 Wilson, “The Current State of Biological Diversity,” 1988

 The fact is, you can’t fix the body with supplements any more than you can fix a computer with a wrench: it’s just too complex.
-To think we can engineer health with exotic or scientific magic bullets, even “functional foods,” is egotistical and naïve.2
+To think we can engineer and biohack our way to health with exotic or scientific magic bullets, even “functional foods,” is egotistical and naïve.2

 The idea that we are “stewards of the earth” is another symptom of human arrogance.
 Imagine yourself with the task of overseeing your body’s physical processes.
 Do you understand the way it works well enough to keep all its systems in operation?
 Can you make your kidneys function?… Are you conscious of the blood flow through your arteries?… We are unconscious of most of our body’s processes, thank goodness, because we’d screw it up if we weren’t.
 The human body is so complex, with so many parts… a system which is far more complex than we can fully imagine.
 The idea that we are consciously care-taking such a large and mysterious system is ludicrous.